-Navigation Window The approach consists of laying out minimized images of pathway drawings, called graph icons, around the main view that contains the currently considered focus pathway, see Figure 4.
+The approach consists of laying out minimized images of pathway drawings, called graph icons, around the main view that contains the currently considered focus pathway, see Figure 4.
 Both together form the navigation window of our VANTED plugin.
 The graph icons are used to navigate to a specific pathway by mouse clicks, which would load the target pathway into the navigation window.
 Each graph icon has a background color that is brushed accordingly to the color coding of the navigation glyphs within the pathway nodes, thus making it easy to identify the different pathway groups of the MetaCrop data set.
-Conceptually, our graph icons are similar to the approach
+The user is able to recognize the pathways connected to the nodes of the focus pathway based on their graph topology, additionally supported by the aforementioned color coding.
+As written before, this recognition of the target pathways is of particular importance as the user can directly identify well-known pathways with a catchy and unique layout, such as the TCA cycle.
+For precise information about the pathways, the user can use tooltips showing the name of the pathway and of the pathway group.
+They appear based on a mouse-over event of a specific graph icon.

-Figure 3: Embedding of our navigation glyphs into some nodes of a (focus) pathway.
+Fig. 3.
+Embedding of our navigation glyphs into some nodes of a (focus) pathway.
 The glyph of the currently selected node is highlighted and magnified by the system.
 With a right mouse-click the user is able to open a context menu with a link list from which he/she can jump to connected pathways.
 The target pathway is then displayed in a new window.

-Figure 4: Overview of the new VANTED plugin with the navigation window on the left and the aggregated links view on the right.
+Fig. 4.
+Overview of the new VANTED plugin with the navigation window on the left and the aggregated links view on the right.
 The background coloring of the shown focus pathway represents different cell compartments.
 One node is selected and its navigation glyph was magnified by the system.
 The glyph petals are directed to the surrounding graph icons.
 Links to other pathways are double-coded by the longer petals as well as by the highlighted graph icons.
-The Link Rose Diagram in the aggregated links view (on the right) is explained in Section 4.2.
+The Link Rose Diagram in the aggregated links view (on the right) is explained in Section 4.2.2.